StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/4) Supervised Learning.md

 # What is Supervised Learning?

 Supervised learning has the involvement of a human "guide" that provides labeled, annotated data or instances comprising problem-solution pairs to the computer.
+In the previous lessons, we discussed simple linear regression and logistic regression which are also examples of supervised learning.

 ## Supervised learning example: